rslaughter12/node.js-challenge/README.md

 If you have any questions, please feel free to contact me:

-- GitHub: No GitHub Username Provided
+- GitHub: rslaughter12
-- Email: User has not provided their email
+- Email: rslaughter12@gmail.com